 to easily think about and extend the lookup system to wrap data where the

 continuous parameters are represented by points and to tables where all

 parameters are categorical.

-has only one reasonable strategy which is to broadcast the value over
+have only one reasonable strategy which is to broadcast the value over the

 there are additional layers to the lookup system to allow the user to

 control the strategy for turning the population index into values based on

 is then responsible for turning the population index into a set of